The Northgate Surgery Patient Participation Group

-The members of our group are both male and female within age groups 20-50, 51-65 and 66+.
+The members of our group are both male and female within age groups 20-66+.
 Members are from all walks of life, some professional, some retired.

 There is usually a GP in attendance at each meeting and also at least one staff member.

 The minutes of meetings are published on the website after approval at the next group meeting, so that patients can see what issues are being discussed.
 The group occasionally invite speakers from different organisations/professions to give a presentation to the members explaining what their particular service provides to patients locally.